 10. Complications of Uncontrolled Hypertension

 You should know that there are a lot of complications uncontrollable hypertension can cause.
 One of which is serious damage to the heart.
-It can also lead to decreasing the flow of oxygen to the heart.
-This can result to the following:
+It can also lead to a decrease in the flow of oxygen to the heart.
+This can result in the following:

 11. Diagnosing Hypertension